radius-project/docs/docs/content/guides/recipes/howto-author-recipes/index.md

 You can now use your custom Recipe with its accompanying resource in your application.

+> Note that if your Recipe is registered with the name "default", you do not need to provide a Recipe name in your application, as it will automatically pick up the default Recipe.

 {{< rad file="snippets/redis.bicep" embed=true marker="//REDIS" >}}

 ## Further reading